brandonbell/heka-hdfs/README.md

 - perm: Permissions of file on HDFS. (default 0700)
 - overwrite: Overwrite file if it already exists. (default false)
 - blocksize: HDFS blocksize in bytes. (default 134217728 (128MB))
+- compression: Compress output file to HDFS.
+Currently only 'gzip' is supported. (default nil)
 - replication: HDFS replication facter of file. (default 3)
 - buffersize: Size of buffer used in transferring data to HDFS. (default 4096)
 - flush_interval: Interval in milliseconds data should be written to HDFS. (default 60000)